benckx/management-game-jmonkey-sample/README.md

 # About

-Sample basic project for a management game with Kotlin & jMonkeyEngine.
+Sample project to build a management game with Kotlin & jMonkeyEngine.

-Features includes:
+Features include:
 * Move camera with holding right click
 * Zoom in and out with the mouse wheel
 * Switch view with **V** (top view, side view, isometric view)